lfache/awesome-traefik/README.md

 <!--lint disable awesome-toc-->
 ## Contribute

-We welcome examples that help people understand how to use Docker Compose for common applications.
+We welcome examples that help people understand how to use Traefik with Docker Compose for common applications.